dtscalibration/python-dts-calibration/tests/data/ap_sensing_2/Readme.md

 	- heated length = 2547 mm
 	- distance helix to splice ~ 10-15 cm

-Measurement Strategy: (given in .seq file, which can by imported by AP sensing software)
+## DTS measurement settings: (given in .seq file, which can by imported by AP sensing software - DTS Configurator)
 - Sequence containing three Configurations
 	- C1: Single ended from Channel 1
 	- C2: Single ended from Channel 2